thingsboard/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 ### Write-Attributes Operation

-Only Attributes from the <NOTIFICATION> class MAY be changed in using the "Write-Attributes" operation.
+Only Attributes from the NOTIFICATION class MAY be changed in using the "Write-Attributes" operation.
-The general rules for Attributes which are specified in Section 5.1.1.
-Attributes Definitions and Rules fully apply here.
+[Object and Resource attributes](http://localhost:4000/docs/reference/lwm2m-api/#object-and-resource-attributes) section provides explanation on the Attributes supported by the "Write-Attributes" operation:
-Table: 5.1.2.-1 Class Attributes in Section 5.1.2.
-Attributes Classification provides explanation on the Attributes supported by the "Write-Attributes" operation: Minimum Period, Maximum Period, Greater Than, Less Than, Step, Minimum Evaluation Period and Maximum Evaluation Period.
+Minimum Period, Maximum Period, Greater Than, Less Than, Step.
 The operation permits multiple Attributes to be modified within the same operation.

 <b> Example: Write multiple attributes </b>